This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Siting a Pallet Compost Bin

-Putting your Wooden Compost Bin together
+Build a Wooden Compost Bin

-It really is as easy as pie to make a pallet compost bin, but if you need help, watch the video above.
-If you’re on a flat surface, stand two pallets up so that their longer side is their width, rather than their height.
-Overlap them at one end and use either foot long zip ties or baling twine to bind them together.
+It’s as easy as pie to make a pallet compost bin, but if you need help, watch the video above.
+If you’re on a flat surface, stand two pallets up so that their longer side is their width rather than their height.
+Overlap them at one end and use foot-long zip ties or baling twine to bind them together.
 Natural fibers like garden string will break down over time, so it’s best to use synthetic material.
 I’ve also used screws for a stronger connection, but it’s unnecessary.
 Strong synthetic twine or similar works a treat.
 Connect the pallets together at both the top and bottom for extra stability.

 Next, add the third pallet and bind it too.
-These three pallets for the sides and back to your compost bin.
-The fourth pallet is your gate and will need to be taken off from time to time as you move compost from one bin and into the next.
+These three pallets are for the sides and back to your compost bin.
+The fourth pallet is your gate and must be removed from time to time as you move compost from one bin into the next.
 Keep this in mind as you tie it on too.
-With mine I went for baling twine again since I have plenty to spare and can cut the twine and replace it as need be.
+With mine, I went for baling twine again since I have plenty to spare and can cut the twine and replace it as need be.
 It really is as easy as that to create a simple wooden compost bin.

 Building a Wooden Compost Bin on a Slope

 You can get your pile’s temperature with a long compost thermometer that can get down at least 20″.
 If your pile gets over 160ºF (70ºC), you need to take action to cool it down.
 Turning compost usually does the trick.
 Compost will gradually cool to an ambient temperature as the waste is converted into compost.
 It’s then that you’ll start seeing worms, bugs, and other insects.
 You’ll probably also see slugs and snails.
 It’s a good idea to remove these before you use your compost in the garden.